GeekyShacklebolt/simple-push-backend/README.md

 ### Test

-Go to `http://localhost:8000/` to check if the app is running.
+1. Go to `http://localhost:8000/` to check if the app is running.
+2. Log into the terminal of docker-compose container of `web` service.
+And run `pytest`